Nonlinear differential Galois theory: Liouvillian integrability of the polynomial system

 Hence, there exist a polynomial $c(x_1,x_2)$, such that

-Let $a_2 = X_1^k b_2$, where $k \geq 0$, $b_2$ is a nonzero polynomial and $(b_2, X_1) = 1$.
-Substitute $a_2$ into (\ref{eq:38}) yields
+Let $a_2 = X_1^k\, b_2$, where $k \geq 0$, $b_2$ is a nonzero polynomial and $(b_2, X_1) = 1$.
+Substitute $a_2$ into \eqref{eq:38} yields

-Thus, $b_2| X_1^3 X(b_2)$ and therewith $b_2 | X(b_2)$, i.e., $b_2$ is either a constant or an invariant algebraic solution of \eqref{vdp}.
-However, it had known that the van der Pol equation has no invariant algebraic solution(\cite{Cheng:95, Oda:95}), and therefore $b_2$ must be a constant.
-Let $b_2 = 1$ and consequently
+Thus, $b_2| X_1^3\, X(b_2)$ and therewith $b_2 | X(b_2)$, i.e., either $b_2$ is a constant or $b_2(x_1,x_2)=0$ is an algebraic solution curve of \eqref{vdp}.
+However, Lemma \ref{lem:vdp} has shown that \eqref{vdp} has no algebraic solution curves.
+Thus $b_2$ must be a constant.
+Let $b_2 = 1$ without loss of generality , we have

-Substitute (\ref{eq:40}) into (\ref{eq:39}) yields
+Substitute \eqref{eq:40} into \eqref{eq:39} yields

 Note that